LupienLabOrganization/ABC/README.md

 		cpan Statistics::R
 	Further information on how to install Perl modules can be found here: http://www.cpan.org/modules/INSTALL.html

-Download ABC and example data
+## Download ABC and example data

-	First, our ABC tool and documentation are publicly available from https://github.com/mlupien/ABC.
+The ABC tool and documentation are publicly available from https://github.com/LupienLabOrganization/ABC.

-	Second, to test ABC users should download the test SAM file (ERR022033.sorted.sam) from http://www.pmgenomics.ca/lupienlab/tools.html (766MB compressed using gzip).
+To test ABC, users should download the test SAM file (ERR022033.sorted.sam) from http://www.pmgenomics.ca/lupienlab/tools.html (766MB compressed using gzip).
 The file is a sorted SAM file of the aligned ChIP-Seq reads for the FOXA1 in MCF7 cells.

 	Decompress ERR022033.sorted.sam.gz using gunzip or other related tools.